dbegogow/Real-Time-Chat-Application/README.md

 # Real-Time-Chat-Application
-ASP.NET Core MVC Chat Application project using SignalR
+Chat Application project build with ASP.NET Core for Backend and React for Frontend